-Renters insurance is a type of insurance that protects a tenant's personal property.
+For an average of $11-$20 per month, Texas renters insurance protects a tenant's personal property.
 As a subcategory of residential insurance, renters insurance policy typically provides coverage for property damage or loss, temporary living expenses in the case of damage, loss or repairs, and liability coverage.
 Depending on the coverage type, renters insurance may protect personal property from events like theft and damage while also providing coverage in situations where liability claims arise.

 |Most Common Renters Insurance Companies in Texas|